Harvey Epstein: Political career

 Epstein won a special election to the New York State Assembly to succeed Brian P. Kavanagh, who was elected to the New York State Senate, in 2018.

 Epstein is a member of the Vote Blue Coalition, a progressive group and federal Political Action Committee (PAC) created to support Democrats in New York, New Jersey, and Pennsylvania through voter outreach and mobilization efforts.

 Epstein sponsored legislation to reform the New York State Real Property Law and Tax Law in regards to mezzanine financing.
 The legislation calls for the recording of mezzanine debt and preferred equity investments and subject it to the mortgage recording tax.
 These amendments will force borrowers and lenders to reconsider the economic costs of mezzanine financing.
 It was introduced on January 22, 2021.

 In February 2024, Epstein, along with four other Jewish elected officials from New York (Liz Krueger, Brad Hoylman-Sigal, Brad Lander and Lincoln Restler), signed an open letter on the Gaza war.
 The letter condemned Hamas and other groups in the Middle East for attacking Israel and seeking to foment antisemitism and anti-Zionism around the world, while also criticizing the Israeli government under Benjamin Netanyahu for civilian deaths in Gaza, its settlement policy in the West Bank, and leniency towards violence by Israeli settlers.
 The letter's signatories called for the Israeli government to prioritize negotiations to release hostages held in Gaza and voiced support for a two-state solution to the Israeli–Palestinian conflict.

 Epstein won the Democratic primary for New York City's 2nd City Council district in the 2025 municipal election.
-Epstein ran unopposed for re-election in the 2024 New York State Assembly election, but says he intends to resign his Assembly seat if elected to the City Council in 2025.
+Epstein ran unopposed for re-election in the 2024 New York State Assembly election, but said he intends to resign his Assembly seat if elected to the City Council in 2025.
 He defeated Allie Ryan, Sarah Batchu, Andrea Gordillo, and Anthony Weiner.
+Epstein won the general election on November 4, 2025 against Republican opponent Jason Murillo.
+A special election for his replacement in the Assembly is scheduled to be held on February 3, 2026.

+Epstein attends a 2026 rally against NYU Langone Health's decision to end gender-affirming care for minors.

+In early 2026, Epstein led the formation of the New York City Council's Animal Welfare Caucus, which advocates for the humane treatment of animals, and lower costs of pet ownership in the city.
+He cites the caucus's goals as reducing harm, protecting ecosystems, and fostering a healthier, more sustainable city for all.